yuki-961004/binaryRL/README.md

 # Estimation Methods

-## Maximum Likelihood Estimation (MLE)

-While this R package is primarily designed for constructing **Reinforcement Learning (RL)** models (with `run_m()` at its core), its flexibility extends further.
+While this R package is primarily designed for constructing **Reinforcement Learning (RL)** models (with `run_m()` at its core), its key functions, `rcv_d()` and `fit_p()`, also serve as a versatile algorithmic library for fitting any **black-box functions** in parallel.
+Given that MAP extends MLE by leveraging the Expectation-Maximization (EM) algorithm, this package offers robust solutions for both of these powerful estimation methods.
+We also provide example code for three other algorithms: MCMC, ABC, and RNN.

-The key functions, `rcv_d()` and `fit_p()`, provide a unified interface to seamlessly integrate a diverse range of optimization algorithms.
-Crucially, they offer a parallel solution for tasks like parameter optimization, parameter recovery, and model recovery.

-This means you can leverage this package not only for building and fitting RL models, but also as a versatile algorithm library for fitting other **"black-box functions"** in parallel for each subject.
-This significantly reduces processing time, provided your function's parameters can be optimized independently for each subject.
+In general, `MLE` can lack robustness, `MAP` is time-consuming, and `MCMC` is often prohibitively slow.
+In contrast to these log-likelihood-based algorithms, methods like `ABC` and `RNN` do not need to repeatedly run the black-box function.
+Instead, they use simulated data to train a direct mapping between behavioral outcomes and parameters.
+As a result, they offer a level of speed and robustness that log-likelihood methods cannot match.
+Based on our tests, We think `ABC` is the best estimation method.

+## Based on Log-Likelihood

+Estimation methods like MLE, MAP, and MCMC are only viable when the log-likelihood of the black-box function is computable.

+### Maximum Likelihood Estimation (MLE)

 **Base R Optimization**
   - L-BFGS-B (from `stats::optim`)